pilot2254/pilot2254.github.io/content/blog/unlisted/how-to-start-game-hacking.md

 ### .NET (Mono) Unity Games

-These are compiled to C# bytecode and run on the Mono runtime.
+These are compiled to C# bytecode and run on the [Mono runtime](https://en.wikipedia.org/wiki/Mono_(software)).
 They're the easiest to reverse.

 **How to identify:** Look in the game folder.
 If you see `Assembly-CSharp.dll`, it's a .NET build.

-**Tool:** [dnSpyEx](https://github.com/dnspyex/dnSpy) (not the original dnSpy - that project is dead, use the Ex fork).
+**Tool:** [dnSpyEx](https://github.com/dnspyex/dnSpy) (not the original [dnSpy](https://github.com/dnSpy/dnSpy) - that project is dead, use the [dnSpyEx fork](https://github.com/dnspyex/dnSpy)).

 Open `Assembly-CSharp.dll` in dnSpyEx.
 You'll see the entire game code in readable C#.
 Classes, functions, variables - everything.

 Want infinite health?
-Find the `Health` class, find the function that decreases health, and modify it. dnSpyEx lets you edit and recompile on the fly.
+Find the `Health` class/method, find the function that decreases health, and modify it. dnSpyEx lets you edit and recompile on the fly.

 This is as easy as game hacking gets.